 It depends on the decision by the judges in the judicial proceedings, or by the administrative judges of the JFTC's administrative proceedings.
 While the hearings must be, in principle, open to the public, certain evidence may be exchanged between the plaintiffs and defendants or investigators and defendant companies, without being made available to the public.
+Under the Civil Procedure Law, a party to the case can file a petition requesting a court order to prevent any third party from reviewing case records which include privacy information or trade secrets.
 JFTC officials are under the obligation not to disclose any confidential business information under the Public Officers Act and Antimonopoly Law.

-4.9 Is there provision for the national competition authority in Japan (and/or the European Commission, in EU Member States) to express its views or analysis in relation to the case?
+4.9 Is there provision for the national competition authority in your jurisdiction (and/or the European Commission, in EU Member States) to express its views or analysis in relation to the case?
 If so, how common is it for the competition authority (or European Commission) to do so?